since1968/stat-blocks/homebrewery/src/stiletto.markdown

 * 27% of the time if his opponent is grappled.

 After triggering Bloodbath the best move is to grapple, which should be automatic.

+Also tweaked distance requirements for maneuvers and improved critical to account for Bugbear's extended reach (Volo's).

 ### To Do